 How Is It Made?

-We all known linen to be an expensive textile.
+We all know linen to be an expensive textile.
 This is due to its difficulty in growing, harvesting, processing, and weaving – all of which are labor-intensive.
 Of course, the development of modern mechanization has greatly changed the process, but the steps remain largely the same, just done more efficiently.

-The flax plant is grown in loose, high in organic matter, loamy soil.
+The flax plant is grown in loose, high in organic matter, and loamy soil.
 It does not require the use of many fertilizers and pesticides.
 Heavy clays are unsuitable, as are soils of a gravelly or dry sandy nature.
 Flax is often found growing wild just above the waterline in bogs.

 Flax is ready to harvest after about 100 days, this is about a month after the plant's flower, and two weeks after the seeds have formed.
 The clear sign is when the base of the plant begins to turn yellow.
 There are two methods to harvest the ripe flax plant.
 The first is mechanical, where the plant is cut as low as possible for the greatest length of the fiber.
 After it is cut and dried a combine then harvests the seeds similar to wheat or oat harvesting.
 By hand, the plant is pulled up with the roots to maximize the fiber length.
 The flax is then allowed to dry, then the seeds are removed.